danielnichiata96/artsourcebrazil/src/content/blog/how-to-post-a-successful-job.md

 ---
-title: 'How to Post a Successful Job Listing on ArtSource Brazil'
+title: 'How to Post a Successful Job Listing on Art Source Brazil'
 description: 'A step-by-step guide for companies to attract the best creative talent in Brazil by crafting the perfect job description.'
 publishDate: 2025-11-06
 heroImage: '/images/blog/post-guide.jpg'
 isDraft: false
 ---

 Attracting top-tier creative talent requires more than just listing a job title.
 It's about telling a story and showing candidates why your company is the best place for their skills.
-At ArtSource Brazil, we've seen what works.
+At Art Source Brazil, we've seen what works.
 Here’s our guide to crafting a job post that stands out.

 ## 1. Start with a Clear and Concise Job Title